 But if you’re after something a bit special that your budget can’t stretch to, Hardlyeverwornit.com lists high-end, secondhand designer clothes for a fraction of their original price.

-Holidays tend to be first for the chop when budgets are tight.
-But there are ways to travel for hardly anything at all.
-Flight-comparison sites like Skyscanner and Kayak can help you find the cheapest possible air travel, while house-swapping sites such as Love Home Swap let you trade homes with people across the globe, slashing accommodation costs to zero.
+Holidays tend to be the first to go when budgets are tight.
+But you can find bargains out there.
+Flight-comparison sites like Skyscanner and Kayak can help you find the cheapest possible air travel.
+While house-swapping sites, such as Love Home Swap, let you trade homes with people across the globe, slashing accommodation costs to zero.

-Finally, volunteering is a great way to see the world for very little money.
-VSO will pay for all travel, vaccinations, expenses and accommodation in return for your time and expertise as you help out communities in Africa and Asia.
+Volunteering is a great way to see the world for very little money.
+VSO will pay for all travel, vaccinations and accommodation in return for your time and expertise as you help out communities in Africa and Asia.

 Important legal information